OSSystems/compress-tools-rs/README.md

 # compress-tools

-The library provide tools for handling compressed and archive files
+The library provides tools for handling compressed and archive files.

 ## Examples
 ```rust